steadybit/docs-public/install-and-configure/manage-environments/README.md

 - **Name**: A meaningful name helps to find the environment afterwards (e.g. "Onlineshop DEV" or "Contract Management PROD").
 - **Team**: For using that environment to run an experiment you need to assign the team to it.
 This can be done from environment-perspective (`/settings/environments` ) as well as from Team-perspective (`/settings/teams`).
 It limits access to the users of a team to certain environments (so targets).
-- **Included Targets**: The targets belonging to an environment are specified by using our [discovery data](../../use-steadybit/discovery/).
+- **Environment Scope**: The environment scope defines targets belonging to an environment by using our [discovery data](../../use-steadybit/discovery/).
 This is the upper limit of targets that can be attacked when running an experiment in a certain environment.

-#### Configuring an Environment
+### Define Environment Scope

 With the query UI, you can build regular queries which are connected with an AND expression.
 For most use cases this can be sufficient.